Pagano (wrestler): Professional wrestling career

 José Pacheco initially trained under Aspid and Babe Sharon at the local Arena Kalaka in Juárez.
-He made his debut in 2008, working as the enmascarado, or masked character, Pagano.
-Early on he wore a generic mask but later began wrestling in a mask that resembled a clown's makeup instead.
+He made his debut in 2008, working as the masked wrestler character, Pagano.
+Early on he wore a generic mask but later began professional wrestling in a mask that resembled a clown's makeup instead.
 Initially he worked in Arena Kalaka, often in Hardcore wrestling matches, forming a group known as "Hardcore Pride" with Sick Boy, SKAM-13 and Murder Angel.
 In 2010 Pagano had the opportunity to travel to the United States, working for the Atlanta, Georgia-based Atlanta World Wrestling Alliance (WWA4), training under Curtis Hughes while in Atlanta.
 During his sting with WWA4 he won the New Latino Wrestling Mexicano Championship.
 Upon his return to Mexico he also began working for Nuevo Generacion Xtrema (NGX) based in Monterrey, Nuevo León.
 In December 2011 Pagano toured Panama, where he lost a Lucha de Apuestas, or "bet match", to local wrestler Luzbel and was forced to unmask as a result.
 When he returned to Mexico he lost yet another Lucha de Apuestas match, this time a steel cage match, to Scorpio 2000 and once again unmasked.
 While Lucha Libre has strict rules about Lucha de Apuestas matches the Chihuahua wrestling commission did not sanction Pacheco since the first mask loss happened outside of Mexico and thus was not governed by the wrestling commissions.
 Following the mask loss he began painting his face to resemble a clown for his matches.

 By 2015 Pagano began working all over Mexico, being hired by various promotions on the Mexican independent circuit.
 During this time he developed a long-running storyline feud with veteran wrestler Nicho el Millonario.
 The two faced off on several different shows, often under hardcore stipulations such as "Extreme Rules" (No disqualification, weapons allowed), "Death Match" rules (only way to win is to knock your opponent out), "Bull Terrier" rules where the two wrestlers are chained together.
 Pagano would win the majority of their matches as they built to a Lucha de Apuestas, hair vs. hair match, between the two.
 That match, fought under Ladder match rules, took place on July 24, 2015, and saw Nicho defeat Pagano, forcing Pagano to get all his hair shaved off afterward.
 In October 2015 Pagano made his debut for Federacion Universal de Lucha Libre (FULL), working with lucha libre legends L.A.
 Park and Dr. Wagner Jr. He later worked for International Wrestling Revolution Group (IWRG) one of Mexico's longest-running promotions.